Dr Maria Ruperez

 of Epidemiology in HIV/TB

 I am a medical doctor and joined the LSHTM, for the first time, in 2010 as a student of the MSc in Tropical Medicine and International Health.
-After the MSc I worked for three years, both as a clinician and as a clinical researcher, in Mozambique, where I led and coordinated numerous studies and trials mainly focused on HIV and malaria.
+I have worked for three years, both as a clinician and as researcher, in Mozambique, where I led and coordinated numerous studies and trials mainly focused on HIV and malaria.
 I completed my PhD at the University of Barcelona in 2016, which assessed the effect of maternal malaria and HIV on infant's health in sub-Saharan Africa.
 I have worked for the Barcelona Institute for Global Health (ISGlobal) and, more recently, at the University of Cambridge, conducting various population-based studies in Africa.
-I joined LSHTM in 2018 as Research Fellow in Epidemiology of TB/HIV in the TREATS project (https://treatsproject.org/).
+I joined LSHTM in 2018 as scientific coordinator of the TREATS project, which aims to measure the impact of an HIV/TB preventive intervention in the community on the burden of TB in Zambia and South Africa (https://treatsproject.org/) and leading several sub-studies on TB diagnostic tools.
+More recently, I have been working on operational research studies on implementation of TB and COVID-19 bidirectional screening in Zambia.

 I have worked as Teaching Fellow in the Master of Public Health at the Imperial College and have lectured and supervised MSc's dissertations in the Master of Global Health from ISGlobal-University of Barcelona.
-Currently I am tutor of TMIH students and I am supervising some of their summer projects.
-I also co-organise the AIDS module at LSHTM.
+Currently at LSHTM I am deputy organiser of the HIV Module, tutor of TMIH students and supervisor of MSc summer projects.